A Fully Solvable Model of Fermionic Interaction in $3+1d$

 A brief discussion is warranted around the topic of large-\(N\) theories with fractional interactions.
 Indeed, standard perturbation theory is not possible with fractional interaction terms \cite{peskin2018introduction}.
 However, in large-\(N\) theories \(\frac{1}{N}\) acts as a coupling independent expansion parameter.
-The coupling independence of \(N\) gives way to renormalizable and solvable theories without the use of traditional perturbation theory \cite{moshe2003quantum}\cite{romatschke2019finite}.
-Recognition of the \(N\)-field expansion parameter as a way to tackle nonrenormalizable fields was first recognized by Parisi in the 1970s \cite{parisi1975theory}.
+The coupling independence of \(N\) gives way to renormalizable and solvable theories without the use of traditional perturbation theory \cite{moshe2003quantum}\cite{romatschke2019finite} via the use of saddle point integration \footnote{also know as the method of steepest decent}.
+In other words, our perturbation method is no longer defined as solving a free theory multiplied by series expansions of the interaction terms.
+This results in renormalizable and solvable theories with arbitrary interaction terms.
+Recognition of the \(N\)-field expansion parameter as a way to tackle ``nonrenormalizable" fields was first recognized by Parisi in the 1970s \cite{parisi1975theory}.
 However, many recent papers have taken advantage of the large-\(N\) expansion parameters to present theories which are analytically solvable for all couplings, generate transport coefficients, and calculate viscosities \cite{pinto2020three}\cite{romatschke2019finite}\cite{romatschke2019thermal}\cite{romatschke2021shear}\cite{Weiner:2022vwa}.
 Further, some large-\(N\) theories are both solvable and renormalizable with fractional interactions in arbitrary dimensions \cite{grable2022theremal}.

 Next, we address the strategy of studying \(\mathcal{PT}\)-symmetric versions of related Hermitian theories.
 It has been known for several decades that \(\mathcal{PT}\)-symmetric extensions of Hermitian theories, which are themselves non-Hermitian, still possess a positive, discrete, and real eigenspectrum \cite{bender1999pt}.
 However recently Ai, Bender, and Sarkar gave a recipe for formulating \(\mathcal{PT}\)-symmetric field theories from cousin Hermitian theories via analytically continuing the coupling \cite{bender2022pt}: